Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ## 6. Publish workflow

-Last workflow responsibility is publish .net library on [NuGet](https://www.nuget.org/).
-To avoid accidental publishing, the workflow is triggered to push a tag that match the version pattern (e.g. **v.1.4.1**).
+The last workflow responsibility is publish .net library on [NuGet](https://www.nuget.org/).
+To avoid accidental publishing, the workflow is triggered by pushing a tag that matches the version pattern (e.g. **v.1.4.1**).

-Workflow use latest ubuntu runner.
+The workflow uses the latest ubuntu runner.

 Let's go through steps definition.
 - **Checkout** - use predefined action **actions/checkout@v2** to checkout triggered git commit